 More than half of all energy used in Sweden comes from renewable sources, and the country has set ambitious targets for the coming years.
 For the country's electricity, the target is 100% renewable energy production by 2040.
 The power largely comes from hydropower, with bioenergy for heating.

 Amongst developing nations, several markets for clean energy policy and practice are also emerging.
-While everything is up in the air due to the current global health crisis, it is increasingly crucial that countries continue to make progress, and speed up progress, towards a renewable energy future.
+While everything is up in the air due to the current global health crisis, it is increasingly crucial that countries continue to make progress and speed up and accelerate toward a renewable energy future.

 China is the world's leading country in terms of electrical production from renewable energy sources, with more than double the generation of the United States.
 By the end of 2019, the country had 800 GW of renewable power, mostly from hydroelectric and wind power.

 In the coming 2021-25 period, wind and photovoltaic power across China should fully achieve power grid parity.
-This is the tipping point at which their generation costs are the same or less as electricity from the power grid and so could lead to a rapid expansion of the sector.
+This is the tipping point at which their generation costs are the same or less as electricity from the power grid, which could lead to a rapid expansion of the sector.

 The Indian government has set ambitious renewable energy targets and aims for 175 GW by 2022.
-The power comes from solar, wind and other sources.
-Renewables, excluding large hydro, account for over 22% of India's total energy capacity and this figure continues to rise as lower-cost renewables take up a larger share of the market.
+The power comes from solar, wind, and other sources.
+Large hydro accounts for over 22% of India's total electricity capacity installed, and this figure continues to rise as lower-cost renewables take up a larger share of the market.

-While a growing number of countries now have more than 20% variable renewables in their electricity mixes, and some countries have gone much further, there is still a long way to go in decarbonising electrical grids2.
-Furthermore, even bigger challenges are on the horizon, as we tackle the global decarbonisation of the industrial sector.
+While a growing number of countries now have more than 20% variable renewables in their electricity mixes, and some countries have gone much further, there is still a long way to go in decarbonizing electrical grids.
+Furthermore, even bigger challenges are on the horizon as we tackle the global decarbonization of the industrial sector.